Guidance

 10. Building and/or refurbishment work is not normally a reason for deferral if the provider is open and users are on site.
 However, if the provider is significantly disrupted by measures taken to deal with reinforced autoclaved aerated concrete (RAAC), we will consider these deferral requests carefully as an exceptional circumstance.

-11. Inspections of, or visits to, schools or further education and skills providers may still go ahead when all, or substantial numbers of, pupils, learners or users are not on site, but continue to be educated through remote or blended learning.
+11. Inspections of, or visits to, schools or further education and skills providers may still go ahead when all (or substantial numbers of) children, young people and learners are not on site, but continue to be educated through remote or blended learning.

-12. The absence of the headteacher, clinical commissioning group’s chief executive, or the director of children’s services or their equivalent will not normally be a reason for deferring an inspection or visit.
+12. The absence of the headteacher, registered manager or registered provider, clinical commissioning group’s chief executive or the DCS or their equivalent will not normally be a reason for deferring an inspection.

 Requesting a deferral

-14. A deferral request should be made at the earliest possible opportunity (usually before 16:30 on the day of notification), to the inspection support administrator or inspector who notifies the provider of the inspection or visit.
+13. A deferral request should be made at the earliest possible opportunity (usually before 4:30pm on the day of notification) to the inspection support administrator or the inspector who notifies the provider of the inspection.
 A request can be made on the telephone or in person, but should be confirmed in writing (preferably by email) so that we can consider it promptly.
+During the period 10 November to the end of the autumn term 2025, Ofsted’s Deputy His Majesty’s Chief Inspector (DHMCI) will consider all deferral requests relating to inspections carried out under the renewed education inspection framework.

-15. If an inspection or visit has started, we will not normally consider a deferral (see guidance below on inspections without notice), but could consider pausing the inspection instead.
-However, we carry out some inspections and visits without giving notice to the provider.
+15. We will not normally consider a deferral once an inspection has started, (see guidance below on inspections without notice), but could consider pausing the inspection instead.
 There may be exceptional circumstances where we may need to consider whether an unannounced inspection should go ahead.

-16. When a deferral is requested, we will consider whether the timing of any rescheduled inspection or visit would cause this to fall outside of any intervals or windows prescribed in law or by the DfE.
+16. When a deferral is requested, we will consider whether the timing of any rescheduled inspection would cause this to fall outside of any intervals or windows prescribed in law or by the DfE.
 For regulated early years and social care settings, we will also carry out a risk assessment to determine whether any other regulatory responses would be appropriate.
-We will continue to make arrangements for the inspection or visit while considering the request for deferral.
+We will continue to plan for the inspection while considering the request for deferral.
+If we agree to defer the inspection of a state-funded or non-association independent school, we can notify that school of the new inspection date on any day of the week, not just on a Monday.

-18. In exceptional circumstances, it may prove difficult to contact the provider.
-In these cases, the inspection or visit will normally still go ahead.
-We will continue to try and contact the provider.
-If there continues to be no answer, it will be carried out as an unannounced inspection or visit.
+17. In exceptional circumstances, it may prove difficult to contact the provider.
+In these cases, the inspection will normally still go ahead.
+We will continue to try to contact the provider.
+If there continues to be no answer, it will be carried out as an unannounced inspection.

 Considerations for deferring specific inspections